 There were also a few duds, so considered yourself warned.
 I’m sure some might enjoy these activities, but they were not our favorites.

 It’s a theme trail with signboards telling the Flurina story, a children’s book written by the same author as Schellenursli.
+You can see the full review here.
 It’s pretty enough but we had a few complaints:

 1) The “path” is a well-traveled dirt road, good for strollers but not so charming.